 About Us

-We’re part of the CNH district, which was the inspired vision of California State Commissioner of Schools Albert C. Olney, and vocational education teacher Frank C. Vincent, who together worked to establish the first Key Club at Sacramento High School in California on May 7, 1925.
+We’re part of the California-Nevada-Hawai’i (CNH) district, which was the inspired vision of California State Commissioner of Schools Albert C. Olney, and vocational education teacher Frank C. Vincent, who together worked to establish the first Key Club at Sacramento High School in California on May 7, 1925.
 Female students were first admitted into Key Club in 1976, eleven years before women were admitted to Kiwanis International, our sponsoring organization.
-The CNH District consists of 80 mighty divisions led by the most dedicated student leaders today.
+The CNH District consists of 80 79 mighty divisions led by the most dedicated student leaders today.
 It’s also the largest district in Key Club International!

 Instagram